- Side Effects

 - Engerix-B (20 mcg/mL): 40 mcg intramuscularly at 0, 1, and 6 months

-- First dose: Administer first dose to all newborns before hospital discharge
+- First dose: Administer the first dose to all newborns before hospital discharge

 - Infants born to HBsAg-positive mothers: 0.5 mL intramuscularly within 12 hours of birth PLUS hepatitis B immune globulin (HBIG); test for HBsAg and antibody to HBsAg (anti-HBs) 1-2 months after completion of hepatitis B vaccination series, at age 9 through 18 months